 You can transfer ISAs between providers without affecting your annual allowance.
 When transferring, use the official ISA transfer process rather than withdrawing and re-depositing, as withdrawals from a current-year ISA would use up that year's allowance if re-contributed.

 Transfers from Cash ISA to Stocks and Shares ISA (and vice versa) are allowed.
+If you are uncertain about the best approach, you can find a regulated adviser to guide you.

 Important: This guide is for general educational purposes only and does not constitute financial advice.
 Tax rules can change and individual circumstances vary.
 If you need advice tailored to your situation, please consult a qualified, FCA-regulated financial adviser.
 You can browse advisers in our adviser directory.